ucpr/Dach/README.md

 ## Description
 Dach is a tiny web application framework.
 This project started with SecHack365.

-NOTE: This is still a dev version.
+NOTE: This is still a beta version.
+Please note that destructive changes will be made.

 ## Requirement